jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/_derivestartfrom.md

     // A subsequent cycle to one with a duration of 0 should start as soon as possible. if (_baseFundingCycle.duration == 0) return _mustStartAtOrAfter;
     ```
 2. Get a reference to the start time of the cycle immediately following the base cycle.
-This is the base cycles start time plus the base cycle's duration.
+This is the base cycle's start time plus the base cycle's duration.

     ```solidity
     // The time when the funding cycle immediately after the specified funding cycle starts. uint256 _nextImmediateStart = _baseFundingCycle.start + _baseFundingCycle.duration;
     ```
-3. If the `_nextImmediateStart` is allowed, it should be used.
-Otherwise we'll have to calculate a value depending on how much time has passed since the `_nextImmediateStart`.
+3. If the next immediate start is allowed, it should be used.
+Otherwise, calculate a value depending on how much time has passed since the next immediate start.

     ```solidity
     // If the next immediate start is now or in the future, return it. if (_nextImmediateStart >= _mustStartAtOrAfter) return _nextImmediateStart;
     ```
-4. Save a reference to the amount of seconds since the `_mustStartAtOrAfter` time that results in a start time that might satisfy the specified constraints.
+4. Save a reference to the amount of seconds since the time when the funding cycle must start on or after, which results in a start time that might satisfy the specified constraints.

     ```solidity
-    // The amount of seconds since the `_mustStartAtOrAfter` time that results in a start time that might satisfy the specified constraints. uint256 _timeFromImmediateStartMultiple = (_mustStartAtOrAfter - _nextImmediateStart) %
+    // The amount of seconds since the `_mustStartAtOrAfter` time which results in a start time that might satisfy the specified constraints. uint256 _timeFromImmediateStartMultiple = (_mustStartAtOrAfter - _nextImmediateStart) %
       _baseFundingCycle.duration;
     ```